 The thing that had me hesitant in the first place was the price tag.
 At $60 or so, depending on configurations and customizations, for each Kayak Kushion, I was skeptical and I think the general public will be as well.
 Catching them on sale at $45 is a little easier on the wallet and if it’s feasible, a permanent price drop to $49.99 might make it more psychologically approachable for first-time consumers.

 The Kayak Kushion will add some weight to your chair configuration.
 This isn’t so much of a point to improve but more of a “you should know” item.
-The heavy-duty hardware in the cam buckle and high-quality fabric makes it durable but definitely not as light as the old boat cushions you see.
+The heavy-duty hardware in the cam buckle and high-quality fabric makes it durable but certainly not light.
+And definitely not as light as the older boat cushions.

-As for long term durability, there could be a long term issue with how the cam buckle is attached to the cover.
+As for long term durability, there could be a long term issue with how the cam buckle attaches to the cover.
 It looks, when tight like it is stressing the fabric at the stitching.
 To alleviate this, adding a backing strap that the cam buckle could be sewn to might reinforce it.
 I’m only guessing at this point.
-I’d need hundreds of hours in the seat to really know if this is an issue but by the looks, it’s plausible.
+I’d need hundreds of hours in the seat to really know if this is an issue but, it’s plausible.

 Final Thoughts

 Let’s be straight.
 Well made things are often expensive.
 Even though I can take a guess at a maybe fail point or two, this is crafted with precision.
-What I hope to land with you though, beyond everything else is this: $60 or even $120 (for both) is worth every penny to add so many hours back to my time on the water all while relieving the pain I’ve had for years after paddling my kayak.
+What I hope to make clear, beyond everything else is this: $60-$120 is worth every penny.
+It added so many hours back to my time on the water.
+Plus it did it while relieving the pain I’ve had for years after paddling my kayak.
 You really should check on out while they are on sale.

 Click here to see all the options.